kaisero/fireREST/README.md

 ### Helper

 A variety of helper functions can be used to translate object names to their respective UUID values.
+Some resources may provide a `nameOrValue` or `name` filter to find a resource based on their `value` or `name`, but in case you are working with a resource that does not allow filtering you will need to use helpers.

 Since fmc rest api uses uuid values this is neccessary to find pre-existing objects by the name defined in fmc.

-#### Object Name to ID
+#### Get network object uuid by name

 ```python
 name = 'NET_OBJ'
 uuid = client.get_object_id('network', name)
 ```

-#### Access Control Policy Name to ID
+#### Get accesspolicy uuid by name

 ```python
 accesspolicy = 'ACCESSPOLICY'
 accesspolicy_id = client.get_accesspolicy_id(name)
 ```

-#### Access Control Policy Rule Name to ID
+#### Get accesspolicy rule uuid by name

 ```python
 accesspolicy = 'DEV-ACCESS-CONTROL-POLICY'